guillmh/guillmh/README.md

 I'm a **frontend developer** with experience building modern web apps using **React**, **JavaScript**, and **TypeScript**.
 I enjoy working with reusable components, managing state efficiently, and writing clean, maintainable code.

-I'm comfortable consuming **REST APIs**, integrating third-party services, and deploying apps using tools.
+I feel comfortable consuming REST APIs, integrating third-party services, and implementing applications using different tools.

 I also have solid knowledge of **Node.js**, **Express**, and **MongoDB**, which helps me better understand fullstack development and collaborate with backend teams.